 If You Need a Budget Follow These 5 Easy Tips to Get Started

 According the American Psychological Association‘s survey, which measures causes of stress, money consistently lands near the top with 61% of Americans reporting money-related anxiety.
-The biggest factor in this stress is overspending according to CNBC Personal Finance.
+The biggest factor in this stress is overspending.
 We worry when total expenses (amount spent monthly) exceed total income (amount made monthly), causing mounting debt.

 Create a monthly budget to ensure you do not spend more than you make in a month, forcing you to take on additional debt.